stratumn/sdk-java/README.md

 SearchTracesFilter f = new SearchTracesFilter(tags);
 TracesState<Object, Object> res = sdk.searchTraces(f, new PaginationInfo());

-// If you want to search for all tags provided, use the `contains` parameter :
+// If you want to search for all tags provided, use the `TAGS_CONTAINS` parameter :
 List<String> tags = new ArrayList<String>();
 tags.add("todo");
 tags.add("other tag");